Leonard Wester

-Leonard Wester (born January 3, 1993) is a former American football offensive tackle.
+Leonard Wester (born January 3, 1993) is an American former professional football offensive tackle.
 He played Division II college football at Missouri Western.

 Professional career

 Tampa Bay Buccaneers

-On April 30, 2016, Wester signed with the Tampa Bay Buccaneers after going undrafted in the 2016 NFL Draft.
+On April 30, 2016, Wester signed with the Tampa Bay Buccaneers after going undrafted in the 2016 NFL draft.

 Jacksonville Jaguars

 On April 4, 2019, Wester signed with the Jacksonville Jaguars.
 He was waived/injured during final roster cuts on August 31, 2019 and reverted to the team's injured reserve list the next day.
 He was waived from injured reserve with an injury settlement on September 6.

 San Francisco 49ers

 On January 14, 2020, Wester signed a reserve/future contract with the San Francisco 49ers.
 He was released on July 30, 2020.